'American Pillar' rose Description

 Height of 11½' to 23' (350 to 700 cm).
 Width of up to 10' (up to 305 cm).

 USDA zone 4b through 9b.
-Shade tolerant.
+Drought resistant. shade tolerant.
 Disease susceptibility: susceptible to Mildew.
 Prune after flowering is finished.
 This rose blooms on old wood.

 Arena Rose Co.'s Catalog 2000 says: Beloved throughout France and making a comeback here in the U.S., American Pillar explodes each spring with a profusion of carmine-pink single blooms in huge clusters.
 A brushing of white at the base of the petals offsets a large eye of golden stamens...